 Beginning in the spring 2017, the Arboretum is replacing the workspace that is currently housed in the Annex and Outpost (both near Parking Lot 21).
 The renovation project includes removing the Annex and the Outpost and adding a new building that combines the staff functions of both buildings in the approximate location of the existing Outpost.
 Tentative completion is fall 2017.

 Vital restoration is underway along 1.5 miles of the East Branch of the DuPage River as it flows through the Arboretum.
-Work involves re-grading the artificially steep, badly eroded banks to give them a more natural, gentle slope.
-Invasive plants that choked the old river banks are being removed, and the banks will be planted with a variety of native plants, including 850 new trees.
+Work involved re-grading the artificially steep, badly eroded banks to give them a more natural, gentle slope.
+Invasive plants that choked the old river banks were removed, and the banks were planted with a variety of native plants, including 850 new trees.
 Major work began in the fall of 2015 and will take about 18 months.

 Beginning in the fall 2017, the Arboretum is expanding Wonder Pond (for an even bigger splash!) and updating the picnic pavilion where families participate in educational programming (or simply recharge and relax).
 We are touching up the Children's Garden’s entrance so it is even more visible and welcoming—a great place to begin your journeys.
 Tentative completion is spring 2018.